When do babies learn to sit up? Learn more about this important developmental skill and how you can support it in your child.

 7 || Songs and finger plays

 Songs and finger plays are a great way to entertain babies and encourage longer periods of sitting.

 This little game is a simple way to provide entertainment in sitting.
 Place a bean bag on the baby’s head and show her how to lean forward to dump it off onto her lap or into your hands.

 More about how babies learn to sit up…

 As you practice these things, you will gradually notice that your child’s head will be more steady and upright on her shoulders, she will sway back and forth on her base of support less, and she will be able to maintain that position for longer periods of time.

+Babies learn to transition through all phases of development by moving their bodies and experiencing the cause and effect of those movements.
 If your baby topples while sitting, it’s okay!
 She learned that she has protective extension reflexes to keep her safe.
-She learned that she will have to get up and try it again.
+She learned that she will have to have the perseverance to get up and try it again.
 She learned that she can’t reach out so far for that shiny, colorful toy until she gets a bit stronger.